 Address: 329-10, Hallim-ro, Jeju-si, Jeju-do | 제주특별자치도 제주시 한림읍 한림로 329-10

 Hyeopjae Beach is actually comprised of 2 separate beaches – the main beach and Geumreung Beach to the southwest.
-This is a beautiful white sand beach with crystal clear aquamarine water, and a gentle slope into the water, that’s perfect for young families.
+This is a beautiful white sand beach in Korea with crystal clear aquamarine water, and a gentle slope into the water, that’s perfect for young families.

 Look out for the shipping container village across the street from Hyeopjae Beach, where you can visit food stalls, have ice cream, or rent a stylish AirBnB.